RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

   <figcaption>Even Ruan Mei's window is DNA-themed!</figcaption>
 </figure>

 Ruan Mei is described as an elegant and ambitious genius.
-She will do anything to study her research topic, even sacrificing basic needs for the sake of science — her character story II states that "She was so engrossed in her research that she never ate regularly."
+She will do anything to study her research topic, even sacrificing basic needs for the sake of science — her Character Story II states that "She was so engrossed in her research that she never ate regularly."

 Ruan Mei is also very meticulous and thoughtful, which is reflected in her skills in embroidery, music, and even laboratory work.
 This is further illustrated by how Ruan Mei gifted Asta a hand-embroidered charm after Asta complimented it.
 In When the Stars of Ingenuity Shine, she also states "A single error in detailed research can generate issues, and I despise matters that escape my control."

 While Ruan Mei is a scientist, she enjoys the arts and desserts as well.
 Ruan Mei loves traditional theater and opera, and she plays a ruan, a Chinese stringed instrument.
 She is also known to love desserts, and she can almost always be seen eating a pastry.
 According to one of her lines in "When the Stars of Ingenuity Shine," she enjoys the drinks of fellow Genius Society member, #55 Yu Qingtu.